Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Added - Capture: run command after recording ends.
     Added - Capture: support for recording to uncompressed files.
     Added - Capture: line scan mode for Basler and IDS modules.
-    Added - Playback: replay folder observers.
-Auto load and play any new file created in a folder.
+    Added - Playback: replay folder observers, auto load and play any new file created in a folder.
     Added - Playback: import numbered image sequences as videos.
     Added - Playback: support for demosaicing (debayering).
     Added - Playback: ability to mark a time as the time origin.